-Research from this study found that when offered as a support mechanism for Headteachers the following benefits were found to be in evidence:
+Research from this study found that when offered as a support mechanism for School Leaders the following benefits were found to be in evidence.

-Supports the Well-Being of School Leaders
+Support the Well-Being of School Leaders

 Enhances Leadership Skills